yuvalmGS/gigaspaces-wiki-jekyll/xap97net/dotnet-java-interoperability.markdown

 1. In .Net a `byte` is unsigned, whereas in java a `byte` is signed.
 2. These types can be either nullable or not nullable in .Net, whereas in java they are always nullable.
 3. In .Net a `DateTime` is measured in ticks (=100 nanoseconds) since 1/1/0001, whereas in java a `Date` is a measured in milliseconds since 1/1/1970.
 4. The types `Decimal` (.Net) and `BigDecimal` (java) have different precision and range (see .Net and java documentation for more details).
-In addition, be aware that serialization/deserialization of these types is relatively slow, compared to other numeric types.
-As a rule of thumb these types should not be used, unless the other numeric types presicion/range is not satisfactory.
+In addition, be aware that serialization/de serialization of these types is relatively slow, compared to other numeric types.
+As a rule of thumb these types should not be used, unless the other numeric types precision/range is not satisfactory.

 # Arrays and Collections support